AUTISM EVALUATION

 with certain objects; and inflexible adherence to specific routines or rituals

-Although not required for the diagnosis, other characteristics often
+smells, and/or textures).
+Although not required for a diagnosis, other

-associated with ASD diagnoses include poor fine motor coordination and
+characteristics often associated with ASD diagnoses include poor fine

 We conduct both psychological and neuropsychological evaluations to

-assess for the presence of an autism-spectrum diagnosis such as Autism or
+assess for the presence of an autism-spectrum diagnosis in children,

 interview, completion of questionnaires by the parent/guardian (and